Align Your Sales Process with the Purchase Process for Better Results

 The Purchase Process

-Every buyer goes through a predictable five-stage purchase process in making a purchase.
-The five stages of the purchase process are: (1) Openness, (2) Focus, (3) Knowledge, (4) Evaluation, and (5) Decision.
-Let's briefly review each of these stages of the Purchase Process using a familiar experience, buying a car:
+Most sales professionals have a sales process, but few consider their customer’s purchase process.
+Every buyer goes through a predictable five-stage purchase process before making a purchase.
+Let's briefly review each of these stages of the Purchase Process using a familiar experience - buying a car:

-Openness: Let's face it – until something makes you open or receptive to a new idea, a new product or a new provider, you will most likely stick with what you’ve been doing.
-Using our car example, something happened to your old car: you outgrew it, it quit working or maybe you wanted a new image to go with your new job.
-Whatever the reason, something happened that created openness to consider buying a new car.
+- Openness: Let's face it – until something makes you open or receptive to a new idea, product, or provider, you will most likely stick with what you have been doing.
+Using our car example, something happened to your old car: you outgrew it, it quit working, or maybe you wanted a new image to go with your new job.
+Whatever the reason, something created an openness to consider buying a new car.

-Focus: Once you decide to make a change the next step is to start focusing on what is important to you.
+- Focus: Once you are open to making a change, the next step is to focus on what is important to you.
 Do you need better mileage, more room, improved performance, or something else?
-While you may start out with a list (formal or informal) of needs, you can most certainly be influenced by co-workers, friends or even a savvy salesperson.
+While you may start with a list of needs, you can also be influenced by co-workers, friends, or even a savvy salesperson.

-Decision: Finally, you make a decision to buy a specific car model, not buy, or continue looking.
-Many buyers may not even be aware that they are going through this process.
-In relatively simple sales a buyer may move through these stages quickly.
-In complex sales, on the other hand, it is a longer process and when multiple decision makers become involved, they may all be moving through the stages at slightly different times.
-It is important to notice that the process is not linear.
-A buyer can advance through several stages of the purchase process then return to a previous stage before moving forward again.
+For relatively simple purchase decisions, a buyer may move through these stages quickly.
+In complex purchases, however, it is a long process, that may involve multiple decision-makers entering the purchase process at different stages.
+It is also essential to notice that the process is not linear.
+A buyer can advance through several stages of the purchase process and then return to a previous step before moving forward.

 The Sales Process

 Selling the way your customer buys will also result in fewer stalled deals.
-Problems often occur when we try and move things along before the buyer is ready.
-For example, a fundamental mistake many sales reps make is asking for a commitment too early – i.e., the buyer is in the Knowledge or Evaluation stage and not yet ready to make any purchase decision.
-(Of course, the only thing worse than asking too early is not asking at all.)
+Problems often occur when a seller move things along before the buyer is ready.
+A fundamental mistake many sales reps make is asking for a commitment too early – for example, when the buyer is in the Knowledge or Evaluation stage and not yet ready to make any purchase decision.